Habeas corpus in the United States: Federal law

+However, in the cases of Immigration and Naturalization Service v.
+St. Cyr (2001), and Boumediene v.
+Bush (2008) the U.S. Supreme Court suggested that the Suspension Clause protects "the writ as it existed in 1789", that is, as a writ which federal judges could issue in the exercise of their common law authority.
+In St. Cyr the Court ruled that AEDPA and the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 do not strip habeas jurisdiction belonging to the federal district courts.
+After St. Cyr Congress made changes to the law to strip habeas jurisdiction and limit judicial review of orders of removal and provide an "adequate substitute" for habeas review in accordance with the St. Cyr decision.
+This "Limited Review Provision" permits "review of constitutional claims or questions of law" for aliens who are removable because they have committed a crime.

 Regardless of whether the writ is positively guaranteed by the constitution, habeas corpus was first established by statute in the Judiciary Act of 1789.
-This statutory writ applied only to those held in custody by officials of the executive branch of the federal government and not to those held by state governments, which independently afford habeas corpus pursuant to their respective constitutions and laws.
+This statutory writ applied only to those who "are in custody, under or by colour of the authority of the United States, or are committed for trial before some court of the same, or are necessary to be brought into court to testify" and not to those held by state governments, which independently afford habeas corpus pursuant to their respective constitutions and laws.
 From 1789 until 1866, the federal writ of habeas corpus was largely restricted to prisoners in federal custody, at a time when no direct appeals from federal criminal convictions were provided for by law.
 Habeas corpus remained the only means for judicial review of federal capital convictions until 1889, and the only means for review of federal convictions for other "infamous crimes" until 1891.
-Until 1983 the writ of habeas corpus remained the only way that decisions of military courts could be reviewed by the Supreme Court.
+The writ of habeas corpus remained the only way that decisions of military courts could be reviewed by the Supreme Court until the passage of the Military Justice Act of 1983, which extended it to the writ of certiorari.

 The authority of federal courts to review the claims of prisoners in state custody was not clearly established until Congress adopted a statute (28 U.S.C. § 2254) granting federal courts that authority in 1867, as part of the post-Civil War Reconstruction.
 The U.S. Supreme Court in the case of Waley v.
 Johnson (1942) interpreted this authority broadly to allow the writ to be used to challenge convictions or sentences in violation of a defendant's constitutional rights where no other remedy was available.